atru/database-dll/README.md

 This repo contains the following projects of DLLs for MS SQL:

-1. database-dll-v0.1 which implements several userful functions, such as:
+1. database-dll implements several userful functions, such as:
    * aggregate concatenation
    * regular expressions
    * simple working with arrays
    * ISNUMERIC() alternative
-1. 7zip-dll-v0.1 which allows archiving strings using the [open-source 7zip][7zip]
+1. 7zip-dll allows archiving strings using the [open-source 7zip][7zip]

 Compatibility
 ------------